arnaudperalta/arnaudperalta.github.io/content/post/swarm.md

     ENV: "production"
 ```

-And its done, we don't need to copy anything.
+And it is done, we don't need to copy anything.
 We changed the targeted docker daemon by changing the DOCKER_HOST variable and by using the ssh protocol.
-In the before_script section we copied our SSH private key to permits Docker to use it while communicating to the daemon.
+In the before_script section, we copied our SSH private key to allow Docker to use it while communicating with the daemon.

-In a pipeline, we can imagine some image build stages done with [kaniko](https://github.com/GoogleContainerTools/kaniko) who whill pushes to the new registry.
+In a pipeline, we can imagine some image build stages done with [kaniko](https://github.com/GoogleContainerTools/kaniko) who will push to the new registry.

-# You are scaling ? no worries, Swarm will do the job
+# You are scaling? no worries, Swarm will do the job

 Your application is getting more and more load on it and your single node is not enough to support all of it.

-As I explained before, we can set a number of replicas for each service in a stack.
+As I explained before, we can set several replicas for each service in a stack.
-In a first time we can increases the number of replicas on our single-node cluster.
+At first, we can increase the number of replicas on our single-node cluster.
 If it is not enough, we can add a new node to the cluster, see the Docker [documentation]([documentation](https://docs.docker.com/engine/swarm/swarm-tutorial/add-nodes/)).

-Docker Swarm will manage alone all of the containers distribution between the nodes and all of the complexity is removed thanks to the overlay type network who make a great abstraction between nodes.
+Docker Swarm will manage alone all of the distribution of the containers between the nodes and all of the complexity is removed thanks to the `overlay` network type which makes a great abstraction between nodes.
 Here is an illustration from the Docker documentation of the default network `ingress`:

 ![image](https://docs.docker.com/engine/swarm/images/ingress-routing-mesh.png)

-Even if you increase the number of node in your cluster, the `ingress` network will manage load-balance every requests from the outside.
+Even if you increase the number of nodes in your cluster, the `ingress` network will manage the load-balance of every request from the outside.